 Binance offers altcoin trading for more than 100 cryptocurrencies.
-These include Ehereum and Bitcoin, but also many other altcoins, including newly launched ICOs.
-The exchange used to only accept cryptocurrencies for buying and selling, but they recently added fiat currency purchases with US dollar, Euro, British Pound, and more.
+These include Ethereum, Bitcoin, and many other altcoins, including newly launched ICOs.
+The exchange used to only accept cryptocurrencies for buying and selling, but they recently added fiat currency purchases with the US dollar, Euro, British Pound, and more.

 With the addition of fiat currency trades on Binance and given Coinbase’s limited support for altcoins, in Binance vs Coinbase, the former offers users more variety in accepted currencies.

-There are two types of trades a user can make on a crypto exchange.
+A user can make two types of trades on a crypto exchange.
 These are fiat trading and cryptocurrency trading.
 Fiat trading allows users to buy crypto with US dollars or the Euro.
-While cryptocurrency trading allows users to buy cryptocurrency with another coin like Ethereum.
+At the same time, crypto trading allows users to buy crypto with another coin like Ethereum.

-Accordingly, each paired transaction like Bitcoin to Bitcoin Cash (BTC to BCH) is a trading pair.
+Accordingly, each paired transaction is a trading pair, like Bitcoin to Bitcoin Cash (BTC to BCH).

 To illustrate, Binance offers 149 trading pairs with Bitcoin, 74 trading pairs with Binance Coin, 146 trading pairs with Ethereum, and 18 trading pairs with Tether.

-In contract, Coinbase offers 12 trading pairs with each of the four supported cryptocurrencies.
+In contrast, Coinbase offers 12 trading pairs with each of the four supported cryptocurrencies.
 For example, BTC to BCH; BTC to ETH (Ethereum); BTC to USDT (Tether).